 I combine a number of different massage and soft tissue modalities so as to provide an intuitive service that is holistic, unique and effective in the treatment and management of acute and chronic soft tissue pain.
-To help give a better understanding of what I do, and how I can potentially help meet your soft tissue needs, click the link below for a brief description of the modalities and techniques I've studied.
+To help give a better understanding of what I do, and how I can potentially help meet your soft tissue needs, I've provided a brief description of the modalities and techniques I've studied.

 Dry needling is an alternate soft tissue technique where a sterile, single use, fine filament acupuncture needle is inserted into an active trigger point (knot) to stimulate underlying connective tissue.
 Once inserted, the needle induces a neurological response that affects the neural pathway between the brain and the muscle, diminishing pain, releasing contractile tissue and myofascial restriction, and inducing a reparative response that facilitates the improvement of dysfunctional tissue.
 One of the many benefits of dry needling is that is it a very precise way of accessing and releasing muscle tension, allowing a practitioner to target areas that may have be inaccessible or too dangerous for the performance of other manual therapy techniques.

 Massage therapy is the therapeutic practice of manipulating the muscles and limbs by rubbing, kneading, patting, or the like, to stimulate circulation, increase suppleness, relieve tension, and relieve pain.
 Massage therapy can be a vital and effective part of a physical therapy treatment plan to help reduce symptoms and disorders or pain within muscles and the nervous system, and is also good for relieving stress.